-Support Tierra Caliente Academy of Arts as we work towards the credibility and evolution of the representation of our Folklore in North County San Diego.
-The Cultural Arts are the Heart of our community, a community in need of more music, art, dance, poetry and identity.
+Support the Cultural Arts as we work towards the credibility and evolution of the representation of our Folklore in North County San Diego.
+The Cultural Arts are the Heart of our community and we hope to have the community present.

 Support your local organizations and local talent

 Aristocratic beginning to the rise for Land of Liberty